 Getting off the beaten track: Even if it is your first time, India can provide the most remarkable experience.
 The more you explore and get off-the-beaten track, India just gets better and better.
 With amazing guides, hotels and drivers, we will ensure you return home smiling about your adventures.

 Some common myths: India has always conjured up myths!
 We have all heard tales of ‘Delhi Belly’ but the hotel and restaurant standards have radically improved using ultra-modern kitchens and cooking techniques and the freshest of ingredients.
 There are some simple things you can do such as only drinking mineral water and using anti-bacterial hand wash.
 As we use the best hotels, you really are in the best hands.
 The other myth that has developed over the past few years is that visas are difficult to work out.
 Most international guests (including UK and US citizens) can apply for an e-visa ensuring they will get their visa on arrival.
 The process is exceptionally simple and we will send you a comprehensive ‘how to guide’ to take you through the process.
 There is no need to send passports to a visa office, or have to visit the High Commission to get your visa.
 The other aspect of India which concerns guests is the poverty, and you will see elements of this in the major cities.
 We do have a number of charities you can contribute to, and even visit them on the ground to see what amazing work they do.

 Golden Triangle and Udaipur

 Delhi, Agra, Jaipur & Udaipur

-Rajasthan, India’s most romantic state, offers a true feast for the senses.
-Take this epic journey and cast your eye over picture-perfect landmarks, breathe in the aromas of world-famous cuisine and feel the buzz of the cities as you make your way on this captivating journey.
-Let our industry leading guide carry you through this amorous state and...
+Rajasthan, the country's most romantic state, offers a true feast for the senses.
+Take this luxury Golden Triangle tour through India and cast your eye over picture-perfect landmarks.
+Breathe in the aromas of world-famous cuisine and feel the buzz of the cities as you make your way on this captivating journey alongside our industry-leading guide.